 In summary, each listed public sector authority including the college is required to:

 Both the equality information and the equality objectives must be published in a manner that is accessible to the public.

-The College recognises that students may not want to disclose this information on their arrival at the College, so opportunities will be provided during 1:1 sessions with tutors and Student Performance Managers at the start of the academic year for these conversations to take place.
-These systems were reviewed ahead of the September 2017 intake and found to be effective in discussions.
-Measures will be reviewed annually.
+The College recognises that students may not want to disclose this information on their arrival at the College, so opportunities will be provided during 1-1 sessions with tutors and performance managers at the start of the academic year for these conversations to take place.
+These systems will be reviewed ahead of the September 2020 intake.

 The College will ensure that its commitment to Equality, Diversity and Inclusion is clear and unequivocal in any communications.
 However, the College plans to improve the way it communicates with staff and students across all Protected Characteristics.

 The College will therefore develop various ways in which the voice of different groups with shared protected characteristics is more able to be heard and listened to within its staff and student bodies.

 By 2021, the College will introduce an annual Equality and Diversity festival, incorporating all Protected Characteristics to inform and celebrate.
 Events will include guest speakers, activities and competitions.
 Feedback from this will be used to inform future events.
 Staff and students will be involved in pulling this together and all Faculties and Business Support areas will submit an activity related to this theme.
 By 2024, it is envisaged that this will allow for Champions across all Protected Characteristics to support those staff and students who may be struggling.